 - cute little bunny ears – for a picture on Easter morning of course

-Instead of the usual flashy Easter baskets I bought (at the dollar store) these plastic totes.
+Instead of the usual flashy Easter baskets I try to buy small plastic totes.
 They are reusable after Easter.
-Plus, I figure that they will come in handy on vacation for storage in the Durango, for extra toy storage in their rooms, or where ever else we need them.
+Plus, I figure that they will come in handy on vacation for storage in the vehicle, for extra toy storage in their rooms or outside, or where ever else we need them.

 I have seen some great ideas on Pinterest too for alternatives to Easter Baskets, such as using umbrellas, and for the truck lover, a filling the back of a dump truck that they can then take outside, this one is probably my personal favorite and something I’ll be doing for Gauge.

 What do you put in Easter baskets?